dncoyote/interview-guides/Notes/CoreJava.md

   - Atomicity: The volatile keyword guarantees atomic reads and writes for the variable.
 This ensures that, when a thread reads a volatile variable, it sees a complete value, and when a thread writes to a volatile variable, it writes the complete value without being interrupted by other threads.

 - It's important to note that volatile does not provide a general-purpose replacement for all synchronization mechanisms.
 It's primarily used for simple scenarios where variables are read and written independently and not involved in compound operations that need atomicity.
 For more complex synchronization requirements, other mechanisms like synchronized blocks or classes from the java.util.concurrent package are typically used.

 ---

+### **Atomic classes**

+- Atomic classes are essential for writing thread-safe and concurrent code.
+They eliminate the need for explicit synchronization mechanisms like locks or synchronized blocks, which can lead to performance bottlenecks and potential deadlocks in multi-threaded applications.
+- They don't require explicit synchronization
+- Types
+  - AtomicInteger
+  - AtomicLong
+  - AtomicReference
+  - AtomicBoolean
+  - AtomicIntegerArray and AtomicLongArray

+---